 Some of you will say: But wait!
 Isn’t a Master’s compulsory if you want to do a PhD?
 And some of you have probably never even considered a Master’s before a PhD.
 So… what’s the deal?
 It all comes down to which country you are studying in.

-Ways to skip a Master’s and jump directly to a Ph.D.
+Ways to skip a Master’s programme and jump directly to a Ph.D.

 In most EU countries, a Master’s degree is a necessary requirement if you want to apply for Ph.D.
 The only cases when you can be exempt from a Master’s is if your Bachelor’s took four or more years to complete, as it was the case before the Bologna system.

-In the UK, you might be able to apply for a Ph.D. if you have a 2:2 aka Honours Bachelor’s of Science.
+In the UK, you might be able to apply for a Ph.D. programme if you have a 2:2 aka Honours Bachelor’s of Science.
 Some higher education institutions, like the University of Liverpool, for example, even allow you to enrol in a Ph.D. course without requiring a Master's degree.

 In Germany, you also have the possibility of a fast-track programme to a Ph.D.
-This essentially means that you can enrol in a 1-year study programme that prepares you for your doctoral studies, right after your Bachelor’s.
+This essentially means that you can enrol in a 1-year study programme that prepares you for your doctorate degree, right after graduating your Bachelor’s degree.